If a relationship is suffering...

 When unhealthy patterns are present, we tend to act reactively.
 Thus, to help clients establish healthier patterns, I help them identify preferred ways of being (values) and ingrained codes of conduct (principles) that can guide them in the heat of the moment.
 The road to healing involves repeatedly relying on such values and principles.

-A key step to moving toward healthier patterns is moving beyond blame, and moving beyond blame requires looking at patterns like an electrical circuit, where each person, like each electrical component, plays a part.
-And a key step to looking at patterns as a system is looking at how our original family conditioned our behaviour!
+A key step toward healthier patterns is moving beyond blame, and that requires viewing patterns like an electrical circuit, where each person, like each electrical component, plays a part.
+And a key step in viewing patterns as a system is examining how our original family conditioned our behaviour.